vapoursynth/vapoursynth/doc/installation.rst

 After typing the final line you should see the version printed along with a few other lines describing the options used when instantiating the Core object.
-If this for some reason fails there may be a bug in the installer or there are old copies of vapoursynth.pyd and vapoursynth.dll lying around.
+If this for some reason fails, there may be a bug in the installer or there are old copies of vapoursynth.pyd and vapoursynth.dll lying around.

 Installation of VSFS